Royal College of Art

 Dominic Tschudin, Annelise Keestra

-Sculptural representation investigating issues of data manipulation.
-This piece looks at the inflation of information to promote an agenda.
+A sculptural interpretation investigating issues of data manipulation, this piece looks at the inflation of information to promote an agenda.